-- As a DB pension plan, the retirement income from the IPP will be predictable over time. - There is some flexibility in how an IPP is set up and may include other features such as an additional voluntary contribution account held under the IPP umbrella that is separate from the required IPP contributions or a defined contribution component.
+- As a DB pension plan, the retirement income from the IPP will be predictable over time. - There is some flexibility in how an IPP is set up.
+An IPP may include features such as an additional voluntary contribution account held under the IPP umbrella that is separate from the required IPP contributions or a defined contribution component.

 - Costs associated with setting up and maintaining an IPP may be higher than other registered plans.
-However, administrative costs including accounting, actuarial and investment management fees paid by the corporation to establish and maintain the plan, as well as contributions to the IPP are tax-deductible to the corporation. - IPP contributions are not taxable to the plan member at the time of contribution so there is the benefit of tax-deferral. - Depending on investment returns, contributions may need to be increased or decreased to fund the pension benefit.
+However, administrative costs including accounting, actuarial and investment management fees paid by the corporation to establish and maintain the plan, as well as contributions to the IPP, are tax-deductible to the corporation. - IPP contributions are not taxable to the plan member at the time of contribution so there is the benefit of tax deferral. - Depending on investment returns, contributions may need to be increased or decreased to fund the pension benefit.
 If the corporation needs to borrow to fund the IPP, the interest may be deductible.
 Certain provinces may allow flexibility in funding requirements.
-For professionals that retire before the age of 65, the plan could pay a bridge benefit. - Income splitting with your spouse or common law partner is permitted when the IPP benefits are paid out. - Income splitting can begin at age 55 rather than age 65 - the minimum age requirement for income splitting with a Registered Retirement Income Fund (RRIF), for all provinces other than Quebec, in which the age is still 65. - Once the IPP plan holder has retired, the actuary can determine if there is sufficient contribution room to pay terminal funding.
+For professionals that retire before the age of 65, the plan could pay a bridge benefit. - Income splitting with your spouse or common law partner is permitted when the IPP benefits are paid out. - Income splitting can begin at age 55 rather than age 65 - generally the minimum age requirement in all provinces (with the exception of Quebec) for pension income splitting is 65. - Once the IPP plan holder has retired, the actuary can determine if there is sufficient contribution room to pay for terminal funding.
 Terminal funding provides an opportunity to make additional contributions if there is contribution room based on various actuarial assumptions for the IPP plan holder. - IPPs are protected from creditors.